pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 > This script shows a sample of the most recent Kafka messages in your cluster.

 > For each record you can see the source, destination, request command, full-body request and response, and the latency.
+Pixie only shows the size of the payload, not the content, because it's usually too large.

 ::: div image-xl relative
 <svg title='' src='use-case-tutorials/kafka/kafka-data.png'/>